C. H. Lang

 The Handihold Tool was hollow in the center, which was intended to assist sight-impaired technicians install and remove difficult to reach screws, such as the upright hammer butt screw, or the grand damper underlever screw.

-Tonk owned their piano supply business until 1947, when Continental Music took over.
-Schaff bought the business from Continental in 1955.
+Tonk Brothers Company owned their piano supply business until January, 1947, when Continental Music took over.
+Schaff bought the business from Continental in May, 1955.
 A constant in all of this was Joe Kulicek (1892-1979), who was a manager at Lyon and Healy from the 1920s, through Tonk and Continental, and into the early days at Schaff with Bob Johnson, Jr. Thanks to David Abdalian for this timeline.

 Joe Kulicek, 18, Clerk, Lyon & Healy Music (hired 1907), 1444 South Avers Ave., Cicero, IL.
 1910 U.S. Census.